node1729/discord_bot/README.md

 # discord_bot
-discord bot

 This bot is as simple as I wanted to make it while still retaining the features I wanted.

 To install, first you will need python 3 and you will need to run `pip install -r requirements.txt`

-in order to get the background task to properly run, you have to send the command `!move #<channel here>`
+In order to get the background task to properly run, you have to send the command `!move #<channel here>`

+A reminder example can be seen on line 78 of `discord_bot.py`